Track And Field Equipment List

-Spikes are a part of a track shoe that help with traction no matter the event that you are in.
-Certain spikes are for short distance running.
-Others are for long distances.
-There are also spikes for long jump and high jump.
-There are two types of track spikes, needle and pyramid.
+Spikes are a part of track shoes that help with traction, no matter the event that you are in.
+Certain spikes are for short-distance running, while others are for long distances.
+There are also spikes for the long jump and high jump.
+There are two types of track spikes: needle and pyramid.
 They get their names from the shape that the spikes are.
-You have to buy spikes separately from the track shoes.
-The metal spikes come in bags of anywhere from 25 to 100 spikes.
-These bags will cost $5 to $15 depending on the number of spikes.
+You have to buy spikes separately from the track shoes, however, metal spikes come in bags of anywhere from 10 to 30 spikes.
+These bags will cost around $10 or $15, depending on the number of spikes.

-Starting blocks are important if you want to be a short distance track runner.
-800m and above don't use starting blocks but runners in the 100, 200, and 400 meter races use starting blocks.
-Starting blocks help you to push off more quickly to get running at top speed more quickly.
-Usually starting blocks will be provided by the meet but for practice and for personal use, a set of blocks is good to have.
-Usually starting blocks are made of metal and are adjustable, costing between $80 and $500 for a set.
+Starting blocks are important if you want to be a short-distance track runner.
+Races that span 800m and above don’t use starting blocks, but runners in the 100, 200, and 400-meter races use starting blocks.
+Starting blocks help you to push off more easily to get running at a top speed more quickly.
+Usually, starting blocks will be provided by the meet, but for practice and for personal use, a set of blocks is good to have.
+Starting blocks are typically made of metal and are adjustable, costing between $80 and $500 for a set.

 Throw cages are an important piece of equipment featured in every discus and hammer-throwing event.
 Throw cages serve two purposes.
 Firstly, throw cages protect both the spectators and other athletes from throws gone awry.
 Throw cages also help you to aim a legal throw, which has to land within a certain area in order to count.
 Throw cages are made from aluminum or steel posts with nets all around.
 Some cheaper throw cages are made from regular cloth netting, but more expensive ones are made of metal.
 Typically throw cages are already present at track meets and practice facilities.
 A throw cage typically costs between $1,000 and $10,000 to purchase one new, depending on the size, materials, and configuration.